tkhenghong/ionic-angular-course2/README.md

 https://medium.com/@dalezak/generate-app-icon-and-splash-screen-images-for-ionic-framework-using-capacitor-e1f8c6ef0fd4

 Some Privacy Policy:
-The developer have built this app based on what the instructor used, and the whole login and sign up is provided by Google solution.
+The developer has built this app based on what the instructor used, and the whole login and sign up is provided by Google solution.
 Everything from upload/view images, get user location, data of new offers and bookings, sign up & login authorizations are using Google services.
 No user data is personally collected from the developer for doing any purposes.
-Only the bookings and places and the users have created can be seen by other users as intended and the app is made for demonstration purposes.
-No users are able to spoof/gather any sensitive data such as username(Email) and password from any other user.
+Only the bookings and places and the users have created can be seen by other users as intended, and the app is made for demonstration purposes.
+No users are able to spoof/gather any sensitive data such as a username(Email) and password from any other user.